Uniform

 - Studded, coloured (other than black) or decorated belts worn with trousers or skirts are not allowed

-- Footwear with colour markings, badges or trim are not allowed
+- Footwear with colour markings, badges, trim or canvas are not allowed

 - Boots must not be worn